Breadcrumbs

 Our activities in social networks

-For the communication with you on social networks and to inform you about our services, we are represented there with our own pages.
-If you visit one of our social media pages, we are jointly responsible with the provider of the respective social media platform for the processing operations triggered by this, within the meaning of Article 26 GDPR.
+We maintain our own pages on various social media platforms to communicate with you and inform you about our services.
+When you visit one of our social media pages, we act as joint controllers with the respective platform for the processing operations triggered by your visit, in accordance with Art.
+26 GDPR.

-We are not the original provider of these pages, but only use them within the scope of the possibilities offered to us by the respective providers.
+We are not the original providers of these platforms; we use them within the scope offered by each provider.

-As a precaution, we would therefore like to point out that your data may also be processed outside the European Union or the European Economic Area.
-Use may therefore be associated with data protection risks for you, as it may be more difficult to safeguard your rights, e.g. to information, deletion, objection, etc., and processing in social networks is often carried out directly for advertising purposes or for the analysis of user behavior by the providers without us being able to influence this.
-If user profiles are created by the provider, cookies are often used or the user behavior is assigned to your own social network member profile.
+Important note: Your data may also be processed outside the European Union or the European Economic Area.
+Processing outside the EU/EEA may involve data protection risks, as it could be more difficult to enforce your rights (e.g., access, deletion, objection).
+Social networks often process data directly for advertising purposes or user behavior analysis, and we cannot influence this.
+If user profiles are created by the provider, cookies may be used, or user behavior may be linked to your social network profile.

-Meta Platforms Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland
+Meta Platforms Ireland Ltd., located at 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, acts as the (joint) controller for data processing in Europe (including Germany).

 LinkedIn